-- iv.
+- i.
+Define the rights, expectations and responsibilities of both parties; - ii.
+Set the scope of, and the fees/revenue sharing structure, the work to be performed by the agent; - iii.
+State that the outsourced services are subject to regulatory review and that SBP inspecting officers shall be granted full and timely access to internal systems, documents, reports, records and staff of the agent; - iv.
 State that the agent will not perform management functions, make management decisions, or act or appear to act in a capacity equivalent to that of a member of management or an employee of the FI; - v.
 Specify that the agents must ensure safe-keeping of all relevant record, data and documents /files for at least five years; or alternately, such record is shifted to the FI at regular pre-specified intervals which will then ensure safe-keeping of this record for at least 5 years. - vi.
 State that all information/data that the agent collects in relation to branchless banking services, whether from the customers or the FI or from other sources, is the property of the FI, and the institution will be provided with copies of related working papers/files it deems necessary, and any information pertaining to the institution must be kept confidential; and - vii.
-Establish a protocol for changing the terms of the service contract and stipulations for default and termination of the contract.
+Establish a protocol for changing the terms of the service contract and stipulations for default and termination of the contract. - viii.
+Mention suitable limits on cash holding by agents/sub-agents as also limits on individual customer payments and receipts. - ix.
+State the requirement that the transactions are accounted for and reflected in the bank's books by end of day or next working day.

-5.5 Agent Development
+6.5 Agent Development